edstott/EE2Project/maths-accelerator/README.md

 Visualising fractals is a common exercise in this domain, since they are visually interesting and a good test of computational throughput.
 An implementation for Pynq [already exists](https://github.com/FredKellerman/pynq-juliabrot), but HDL is not provided.

 Simulations are a popular option for visualisation demos, but they tend to be harder to parallelise because the simulation has a global state that must be shared between execution units.
 For example, in [N-body simulation](https://en.wikipedia.org/wiki/N-body_simulation), the behaviour of every particle in the system depends on the state of every other particle.
-Then, the particles must be rendered, which requires random access to a video frame buffer (since each particle could be anywhere on the screen), instead of much simpler sequential access.
-Therefore, these kinds of problems are not recommended unless you are feeling very confident about your digital design skills.
+Then, the particles must be rendered, which requires random access to a video frame buffer (since each particle could be anywhere on the screen), instead of simpler sequential (raster) access.
+Therefore, these kinds of problems are not recommended unless you are feeling confident about your digital design skills.

+You may find it helpful to book a consultation meeting to discuss your choice of algorithm.

 ### Working with Pynq Overlays